Judy Tyrus

-Judy Elizabeth Tyrus (b.
-1960) is a classical ballet dancer who danced as a principal with the Dance Theatre of Harlem (DTH) from 1977–1999.
+Judy Elizabeth Tyrus (born 1960) is a classical ballet dancer who danced as a principal with the Dance Theatre of Harlem (DTH) from 1977 to 1999.
 She was the curator and an archivist for DTH for over eleven years.
 She founded ChromaDiverse, Inc., a non-profit company supporting arts, culture and theatre causes in May 2019.

 Early life and education

 Born in Oakland, California, Tyrus, the daughter of Satoko and Jackie Tyrus, is a graduate of John F. Kennedy High School in Richmond, California.
 She married David Solin in 1988.
+They have two daughters.

 Career

 She started dancing in 1963 when she was 3 years old and began performing with the Richmond and Oakland Ballet in 1973, dancing there through her high school years.
 Tyrus joined the DTH after attending a workshop with that company's artistic director Arthur Mitchell in 1977.